KJ-Liao/Shoebill/README.md

    Download Anaconda (64 bit) installer python3.x for linux : https://www.anaconda.com/distribution/#download-section

- - EDTSurf
+ - EDTSurf: rapid macromolecular surface calculation <br>
    Please download and install EDTSurf from https://aideepmed.com/EDTSurf/

    Then, place the `EDTSurf` into the `bin/` directory

- - DSSP
+ - DSSP: Secondary structure annotation

    Please download and install mkdssp from https://github.com/cmbi/dssp

    Then, place the `mkdssp` into the `bin/` directory

- - Zernike3d
+ - Zernike3d: 3D Zernike descriptor computation

    Please download and install zernike3d from https://github.com/jerhoud/zernike3

    Then, place the `MakeShape` and `Shpae2Zernike` into the `bin/` directory

- - KORP
+ - KORP: Statistical potential calculation

    Please download and install korpe from https://chaconlab.org/modeling/korp/down-korp